 Next steps

-Once the Future Directions Plan is finalised, we’ll undertake further work to confirm the feasibility of its individual components.
-Feasible elements may be progressively delivered, subject to budget confirmation and agreement on maintenance and management roles and responsibilities.
+Once the Future Directions Plan is finalised, we’ll do further work to confirm the feasibility of its individual elements.
+These may be delivered over time, depending on budget and agreement on maintenance and management roles and responsibilities.

-While we will make every endeavour to implement the plan, there is no guarantee it will be delivered in its entirety.
+While we’ll make every effort to implement the plan, there is no guarantee it will be delivered in its entirety.
 Any elements deemed unfeasible will not be progressed.

 More about this project